NEW AND UPGRADED PARKS TO ENJOY THE OUTDOORS!

 Children thrive when they have places to run, play and enjoy all that childhood has to offer!
 That is why I’m proud to secure funds to upgrade our parks!
 Here is an update on our recent progress:

-Mariners Harbor: Construction is well under way on Staten Island’s first waterfront plaza, linking the neighborhood to the water with a pedestrian friendly streetscape, a woodland path, a gathering terrace and an overlook to take in harbor views.
+Mariners Harbor: Staten Island’s first waterfront plaza is OPEN, linking the neighborhood to the water with a pedestrian friendly streetscape, a woodland path, a gathering terrace and an overlook to take in harbor views.
 Historical maps of Staten Island’s North Shore will be placed throughout the plaza.
 This was a special site for Staten Islanders generations ago, and my hope is that it once again becomes a site for people to enjoy panoramic views of our harbor.
-When this park opens, it will offer Staten Islanders a place to relax and enjoy views local wildlife and the many ships traversing the Kill Van Kull.
+This new space offers Staten Islanders a place to relax and enjoy views local wildlife and the many ships traversing the Kill Van Kull.

-Empire Outlets: When this privately funded project complete, we now have enhanced waterfront access in St. George.
+Empire Outlets: This privately funded project offers enhanced waterfront access in St. George.

 Lighthouse Point: The private residential, hotel and retail development will include a waterfront park and amphitheater.
 In addition, Pier 1, adjacent to the National Lighthouse Museum, has been activated for educational and recreational boats.

 St. George—Stapleton Esplanade: It has always been my vision to have a continuous greenway from the Verrazzano to the Goethals bridges.
-I am taking steps toward making that a reality.
-In addition to the parks we have opened and those under way, I recognize the importance of linking our new waterfront investments such as the plaza at Lighthouse Point and the New Stapleton Waterfront.
-This esplanade has been fully funded as part of the Bay Street Corrdior rezoning.
+A key piece of the greenway is a new esplanade between St. George and Stapleton -- which has been fully funded as part of the Bay Street Corrdior rezoning.
 Stay tuned for planning and construction updates.

 Stapleton Waterfront Park: Just behind the new Urby residential and retail development in Stapleton, we also have a 3 acre public park along the waterfront.
 Additional phases of this development will include at least 10 additional acres of public open space.
-Though design is still under way, the northern end of the site will likely include an esplanade/walkway, restrooms, a “grand stair” elevated feature with seating/flexible use space, sports courts (basketball, volleyball, bocce, pickleball) and a large plaza/lawn.
+The northern end of the site will include an esplanade/walkway, restrooms, a “grand stair” elevated feature with seating/flexible use space, sports courts (basketball, volleyball, bocce, pickleball) and a large plaza/lawn.
 On the southern end, we are looking to include an esplanade/walkway, a dog park, BBQ and picnic area, large playground and swingset, and public art.